bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SencondaryFrequency_272XQ9Dt16FOR1$miSL0g$/Documentation.md

-The nominal frequency at scondary side
+The nominal frequency at secondary side